redkite-labs/RedKiteCms/src/RedKiteLabs/RedKiteCms/BootstrapBundle/README.md

         yui_js:
             jar: %kernel.root_dir%/Resources/java/yuicompressor.jar

-With the BootstrapBundle these setting have been added to the config.yml file of AlphaLemonCms bundle so the user has the generic configuration ready to be used and doesn't require to add nothing to the **config.yml** file.
+With the BootstrapBundle these setting have been added to the config.yml file of RedKiteLabsCms bundle so the user has the generic configuration ready to be used and doesn't require to add nothing to the **config.yml** file.

 ## Enabling the routing autoloader
 To enable the routing autoloader the following configuration must be added to the **routing.yml** configuration file:

-    AlphaLemonBootstrapBundle:
+    RedKiteLabsBootstrapBundle:
         resource: .
         type: bootstrap